Skip to contents

 cv <- cv(ev, ac)

-cat("The project is above budget because the Cost Variance (CV) is", cv, "\n")
+cat("The project is over budget because the Cost Variance (CV) is", cv, "\n")

 Calculate the SPI and CPI and print the results: